bzhang0/bzhang0.github.io/_posts/2023-03-25-greedy-beans.md

 <br/><br/>
 **Claim 1.** *As long as the cumulative weight taken is the same, any weight selection of beans with the same value does not generate a unique solution.*

 *Proof.* Suppose we have two arbitrary beans, $b_i, b_j$ with the same value $v$.
 Let $a_i, a_j$ be the weight taken of each bean in the solution.
 Then the cost contribution of these two beans is $v \cdot a_i + v \cdot a_j = v(a_i + a_j)$.
 Since addition is commutative, we could just as easily reassign the amounts to either of $i,j$, subject to their respective supplies.
 As long as the cumulative weight $a_i + a_j$ stays the same, the cost contribution will stay the same.
 This construction can be applied recursively to any beans with the same value.
-We can then see that switching around weights of beans with the same value will not generate a "unique" solution (in terms of total cost combination). $\blacksquare$
+We can then see that switching around weights of beans with the same value will not generate a "unique" solution (in terms of total cost combination). $\square$
 <br/><br/>
 Great!
 We can now assume that beans of the same value can be "combined" to create a **big bean**.
 To not get messy with notation, let's just assume that $B$ and $B'$ are the "compressed" versions of the original set of beans.